Social Services Diploma - First Nations Option

 - meet the prerequisite for CMNS 155

 Your suitability for the program will by assessed by a point rating system.
 Points are awarded for past academic education, all work or volunteer experience (social services or other), your demonstrated writing ability, two reference letters, a personal statement, and how well you do during a group interview.
 The group interview generally consists of four to six students and two Social Services department members.
 You will have an opportunity to discuss your career goals and your knowledge of the field.
 You must also demonstrate appropriate interpersonal and life skills.
 Admission will be granted on a first-qualified, first-served basis to those scoring above the required threshold and who have completed a successful interview.

 How much does it cost?
 Can I afford to take this program?

-It’s best to check out our online calendar and go to the Fees and Other Costs section.
+It’s best to check out our Academic Calendar and go to the Fees and Other Costs section.
 Keep in mind that textbooks and additional supplies will cost more.
-It’s worth a visit to the UFV financial aid and awards office, which facilitates the disbursement each year of about $12 million in federal and provincial student loans, grants, bursaries, scholarships, and awards to UFV students.
+It’s worth a visit to the UFV Financial Aid and Awards Office, which facilitates the disbursement each year of about $12 million in federal and provincial student loans, grants, bursaries, scholarships, and awards to UFV students.
 A helpful budget planning worksheet is available on the Helpful Resources webpage.

 Once I complete my diploma, what are my options for future study?